tylerchilds/socia-panda/README.md

 Developed by Tyler Childs [ http://www.tylerchilds.com ]
 Licensed under the CC Attribution license. [ http://creativecommons.org/licenses/by/3.0/ ]

-1. Download and Install CodeIgniter
+Step 1.
+Download and Install CodeIgniter

 * http://codeigniter.com/downloads/
 * replace the .htaccess in your application's root with this one.

-2. Create the Database
+Step 2.
+Create the Database

 * Once created, run the create_database.php script
 * Connect database to CodeIgniter - /config/database.php

-3. Place Controllers, Models and Views into the respective folders in /application
+Step 3.
+Place Controllers, Models and Views into the respective folders in /application

-4. Secure and configure CodeIgniter - /config/config.php
+Step 4.
+Secure and configure CodeIgniter - /config/config.php

 * Configure CodeIgniter to use encrypted cookies
 * set an encryption key
 * Configure CodeIgniter to use Databse Sessions

-5. Set up Login
+Step 5.
+Set up Login

 * Use the openID functions in controller/auth.php
 * configure JanRain
 * http://janrain.com/products/engage/
 * https://github.com/NTICompass/CodeIgniter-Engage

-6. Have fun.
+Step 6.
+Have fun.

 Any questions or comments, please contact me. http://www.tylerchilds.com